|

 If you have one or the other, you would just input that one.
 Maybe what I’ll do to make the calculator more clear is add “net earnings from self-employment” to the independent contractor side.

-65. Avatar Stephanie Gatewood says:
+65. Stephanie Gatewood says:

 Thank you so much, PT.
 This article is unbelievably helpful and more comprehensive and actionable than anything else I could find online (including SBA’s website).